pytorch/pytorch/docs/source/sparse.rst

 Unary functions
 ---------------

+We aim to support all zero-preserving unary functions.

+If you find that we are missing a zero-preserving unary function that you need, please feel encouraged to open an issue for a feature request.
+As always please kindly try the search function first before opening an issue.

-All zero-preserving unary functions support sparse COO/CSR/CSC/BSR/CSR tensor inputs:
+The following operators currently support sparse COO/CSR/CSC/BSR/CSR tensor inputs.

 :func:`~torch.abs`
 :func:`~torch.asin`